-Spirulina is a blue-green microalgae found in fresh water lakes.
-It naturally occurs in Mexico and the African continent, however it’s grown all over the world.
-It’s one of the world’s oldest superfoods, very rich in protein, amino acids, vitamins and minerals.
+Spirulina is a blue-green microalga found in freshwater lakes.
+It naturally occurs in Mexico and the African continent, however, it’s grown all over the world.
+It’s one of the world’s oldest superfoods, very rich in protein, amino acids, vitamins, and minerals.

 Although there’s not much research available that focuses on spirulina’s antifungal properties, it’s clear that by boosting your immune system and enhancing intestinal microflora it can help you prevent and treat and yeast infection.

 When choosing a spirulina supplements take into consideration the following criteria:

 - Choose spirulina powder over capsules: Powder is easier to digest, so it can start working immediately.
 You can also easily add it to your smoothies and other foods.

 - Check the source of your spirulina.
 Some manufacturers cultivate spirulina in water contaminated with toxic compounds, such as mercury (China) or in areas affected by radiation (Japan).
 Be cautious with spirulina coming from natural lakes as wild environments cannot be properly controlled for potentially harmful contaminants.